These Booking Conditions, the Essential Information

 Note: In the event that compensation is due, if the substituted holiday is of a lower price than the one originally booked, we will also refund the price difference.
 If the substitute holiday is of a higher price we will deduct the price difference from the compensation payable.
 Significant changes include: change of UK departure airport other than between Heathrow, Gatwick, Stansted and Luton; a change of outward departure time or overall length of your arrangements of twelve or more hours; change of resort or area for the whole or a significant part of your time away; change of accommodation to that of a lower official category for the whole or a significant part of your time away.
 Please note not all accommodation changes constitute a ‘significant change’.

 The compensation that we offer does not exclude you from claiming more if you are entitled to do so.
-We will not pay you compensation where we make a major change or cancel more than 12 weeks before departure, or in the event that we are forced to make a change or cancel as a result of unusual and unforeseeable circumstances beyond our control, the consequences of which we could not have avoided even with all due care.
+We will not pay you compensation where we make a major change or cancel more than 12 weeks before departure, or in the event that we are forced to make a change or cancel as a result of force majeure (see clause 15).

 The above sets out the maximum extent of our liability for changes and cancellations and we regret we cannot meet any expenses or losses you may incur as a result of change or cancellation.